zaners123/Computertest/README.md

 ## Working Features

-- LUA can be uploaded and ran on a turtle (see [/examples]())
+- LUA can be uploaded and ran on a turtle.
+See the [API](API.md) and the [examples](/examples/EXAMPLES.md)
-- Actions like mining, moving and turning the turtle
+- The turtle can do actions like mining, moving, turning, inventory management, and more!
-- Turtles take time to do actions such as moving,mining,turning,etc
 - A "computertest" privilege, to limit turtle usage to trusted users (so only users with this privilege can use/edit turtles)
+- Turtles consume fuel after completing hard actions such as mining (configurable)

 ## An example of how to use this mod